-- · the gross carrying amount of the financial asset; or - the amortised cost of the financial liability.
+- the gross carrying amount of the financial asset; or - the amortised cost of the financial liability.

-NOTES TO THE FINANCIAL STATEMENTS (Cont'd) FOR THE YEAR ENDED 31 DECEMBER 2019 f) Finance income and finance costs (Cont'd)
+f) Finance income and finance costs (Cont'd)

 In calculating interest income and expense, the effective interest rate is applied to the gross carrying amount of the asset (when the asset is not credit-impaired) or to the amortised cost of the liability.
 However, for financial assets that have become credit-impaired subsequent to initial recognition, interest income is calculated by applying the effective interest rate to the amortised cost of the financial asset.
 If the asset is no longer credit-impaired, then the calculation of interest income reverts to the gross basis.